NVIDIA/trt-samples-for-hackathon-cn/cookbook/00-Data/README.md

-# 00-Data -- Related dataset

-+ Prepare the dataset and models which some examples need.
+# Data -- Dataset and models needed in this cookbook

 + MNIST dataset can be found from [here](http://yann.lecun.com/exdb/mnist/) or [here](https://storage.googleapis.com/cvdf-datasets/mnist/) or the Baidu Netdisk mentioned in root README.md.